suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 1. The setup will take few minutes to complete.

-1. Once completedthe Connect screen pops up from hyper-v click on connect.
+1. Once completed, the Connect screen pops up from hyper-v click on connect.
 The system reboots

    ![](media/018.png)